What to expect and how to prepare for standard financial and operational reviews.

 What we review

-- The revenues and expenses reported in your financial statements in comparison to your approved BC Housing budget
+• The revenues and expenses reported in your Financial Statement Framework (which should reconcile to the Audited Project Schedules, as applicable) in comparison to your approved BC Housing budget

-- Your replacement reserve/capital expenditures to confirm that reserve/capital is managed in accordance with the terms of your agreement and with the capital plan
+• Your replacement reserve/capital fund balance(s) and annual expenditures to confirm the reserve/capital fund is managed and used in accordance with the terms of your Agreement and with the capital plan.
+The replacement reserve balance and expenses reported in the Financial Statement Framework should reconcile to the amounts reported in the audited financial statements.

 After the review